jhugon/semantic-data-taking-webapp/README.md

    ```bash
    docker cp userfile.txt <containerid>:/app/users/userfile.txt
    ```
-   where you can find the containerid with `docker container ls`
+   where you can find the containerid with `docker container ls` as the line with "semantic-data-taking-webapp-semantic-app".

 The app should be visible at https://semweb.localhost:8080